Accommodation · Last updated 2 June 2026

 Is La Linea safe for families with young children?

 Yes.
-La Linea has a reputation that is worse than reality.
-The town centre and beach areas are safe and well-used by locals.
-Normal travel precautions apply, but there is no reason for families to feel unsafe in the main tourist areas.
+La Linea's reputation is worse than the reality for visitors.
+The town centre and beach areas are safe and well-used by local families.
+Normal travel precautions apply, but there is no reason for families to feel unsafe in the main hotel, beach, and central square areas.

 How far is La Linea from the Gibraltar border?